ljkong1982/CSCA/README.md

 # Requirements
-Pytorch 1.8.0 is used for the results in the paper.
+Pytorch 1.8.0 is used for the experiments in the paper.

-All pretrained weights and features for expriments in the paper can be downloaded from the [PT-MAP repository](https://github.com/yhu01/PT-MAP#requirements).
+All pretrained weights and extracted features for expriments in the paper can be downloaded from the [PT-MAP repository](https://github.com/yhu01/PT-MAP#requirements).

-Create directories "./pretrained_models_features/[miniImagenet/Tiered_ImageNet/CIFAR_FS/CUB]", and put the plk file in the corresponding directory.
+Create directories "./pretrained_models_features/[miniImagenet/Tiered_ImageNet/CIFAR_FS/CUB]", and place the plk file in the corresponding directory.

 # Training & Testing
 ```